Sight and Sound: The Sight and Sound Poll of the Greatest Films of All Time

-Since 1952, Sight and Sound has asked an international group of film professionals every decade to vote for the ten films they consider the greatest of all time.
-Until 1992, the votes of the invited critics and directors were compiled to make one list.
-However, since 1992, directors have been invited to participate in a separate poll.
+Since 1952, Sight and Sound has conducted a decennial poll to determine the greatest films of all time.
+Until 1992, the votes of the invited critics and directors were compiled in one list; since 1992, directors have been invited to participate in a separate poll.

-The Sight and Sound accolade has come to be regarded as one of the most important of the "greatest ever film" polls.
+The Sight and Sound poll has come to be regarded as the most important of the "greatest ever film" lists.
 The critic Roger Ebert described it as "by far the most respected of the countless polls of great movies—the only one most serious movie people take seriously."

 Sight and Sound first ran the poll in 1952 following publication earlier in the year of a list of the Top Ten Films, headed by Battleship Potemkin, based on a poll of mostly directors conducted by the committee of the Festival Mondial du Film et des Beaux-Arts de Belgique.
 Following publication of that poll, Sight and Sound decided to poll film critics for their choices and announced the results in their next issue.
 85 critics from Britain, France, the United States, Italy, Germany, Denmark, Sweden, Belgium, Czechoslovakia and Yugoslavia were asked but only 63 responded including Lindsay Anderson, Lotte H. Eisner, Curtis Harrington, Henri Langlois, Friedrich Luft, Claude Mauriac, Dilys Powell, Jean Queval, Terry Ramsaye, Karel Reisz, G. W. Stonier (under the name William Whitebait) and Archer Winsten.
 Most critics found the question unfair.
 The first poll was topped by Bicycle Thieves with 25 out of 63 votes and contained six silent films.
 The five subsequent polls (1962–2002) were won by Citizen Kane (which finished 13th in 1952).